neoeinstein/FsBlog/source/cv.md

 .net, java, python, boo, perl

-* Was the Teaching Assistant for the undergraduate computer science capstone course &quot;Software Design &amp; Documentation&quot;
+* Was the Teaching Assistant for the undergraduate computer science capstone course "Software Design & Documentation"
 * Lectured on design patterns and antipatterns
 * Evaluated student projects submitted in technologies as diverse as PHP, Rails, Perl, C, Python, .NET, and Java.